 Sarah Holbrook MBACP Registered Counsellor and Coach

 Hello, I'm here to listen and offer you time, support and a safe space to work through things that are troubling you - at your own pace and removed from your day-to-day life.
-Sessions are confidential, judgement free and currently being delivered online or via telephone.
+Sessions are confidential, judgement free and delivered face-to-face in Huddersfield, online or via telephone.

 Counselling can help you to make sense of your feelings and what's happening in your world.
 It offers you the chance to talk to someone in confidence about YOU...and the things that are worrying, upsetting or distressing you.
 Talking about bottled-up feelings and emotions that are affecting your wellbeing can give you a sense of relief.